Basil Collyns: Second World War

 In November 1939, with the Second World War now underway, Collyns, who was nicknamed "Buck", was called up from the Civil Reserve to join the Royal New Zealand Air Force.
 He went to No. 1 Elementary Flying Training School at Taieri as an airman pilot in December and in March 1940 proceeded to No. 2 Flying Training School in Woodbourne.
 He gained his wings in May and, now commissioned as a pilot officer, two months later embarked for the United Kingdom to serve with the RAF.
-Before his departure, he married Margaret Churchward at the Church of the Nativity in Blenheim.
+He married Margaret Lucy Churchward at the Church of the Nativity in Blenheim before his departure.
 Arriving in the United Kingdom in late August, Collyns went to No. 6 Operational Training Unit (OTU) at Sutton Bridge to gain experience on the Hawker Hurricane fighter.
 He was then posted to No. 238 Squadron at the end of September.